Eva Moll: Life and work

-In 2006 Moll traveled with her project Europe ArtTourIsm to Athens, Barcelona, Budapest, Copenhagen and Luxembourg.
-In 2007 she performed unofficially with her artistic figure EVE at the openings of the art fairs Documenta 12, at the Armory Show in New York and at the Art Forum Berlin.
+In 2006, Moll traveled with her project Europe ArtTourIsm to Athens, Barcelona, Budapest, Copenhagen and Luxembourg.
+In 2007, she performed unofficially with her artistic figure EVE at the openings of the art fairs Documenta 12, at the Armory Show in New York and at the Art Forum Berlin.
 That same year, she expanded her activities as a studio artist and exhibition maker in the New York Metropolitan Area to the Rhine-Main area of Germany.
-2009 Moll became an active member in the international art club Kunstverein Familie Montez in Frankfurt am Main.
-In 2011 she was appointed professor of contemporary art at the Academy of Interdisciplinary Processes in Offenbach am Main.
-2012 Moll got honored for the project Schrankstipendium with an art award by the maecenia Frankfurt - Foundation for Women in Science and Arts.
-With the guerrilla-performance of her art figure EVE Moll provided at the opening of the dOCUMENTA (13) in Kassel Germany for sensation.
+In 2009, Moll became an active member in the international art club Kunstverein Familie Montez in Frankfurt am Main.
+In 2011, she was appointed professor of contemporary art at the Academy of Interdisciplinary Processes in Offenbach am Main.
+In 2012, Moll got honored for the project Schrankstipendium with an art award by the maecenia Frankfurt - Foundation for Women in Science and Artsth the guerrilla-performance of her art figure EVE Moll provided at the opening of the dOCUMENTA (13) in Kassel Germany for sensation.
 Moll is chairman of the New York organization Arts in Action.
-Since 2013 Moll tours with the art figure EVE performances and exhibitions in Rome, Florence, Cinque Terre, Monaco, Paris, Berlin, London, Chicago, Miami and New York.
-In 2014 she moved with her German studio to Berlin.
+Since 2013, Moll tours with the art figure EVE performances and exhibitions in Rome, Florence, Cinque Terre, Monaco, Paris, Berlin, London, Chicago, Miami and New York.
+In 2014, she moved with her German studio to Berlin.
 Her American studio remains in New York.